jiayuehua/blog/_posts/2018-03-27-string-view-is-a-borrow-type.md

 This suggests to me that we have a relatively new entrant into the field of "well-understood kinds of types" in C++.
 The two relatively old kinds of types are *object* types and *value* types.
 The new kid on the block is the *borrow* type.

+> EDIT, 2019-05-27: I've pulled a Scott Meyers and decided that "borrow type" is just
+> a confusing name for this notion.
+My current pet term is "parameter type" or
+> "parameter-only type," but I doubt I've hit on the best term yet.
+> Anyway, this blog post uses "borrow type" for now.

 - *Object* types are generally immobile (deleted copy constructor, for example) and lack an assignment operator; they are identified by memory address; they rely on mutation;